GenomiqueENS/toulligQC/README.md

 ==========
 For the platform:

-The use of shell script is necessary so as to translate the path contained in the configuration file in the true paths corresponding with the server.
+The use of a shell script is necessary so as to translate the path contained in the configuration file in the true paths corresponding with the server.
 For example /home/toto/ in import/rhodos11

+You must modified the paths contained in the config_file and docker_config_file variables according to your configuration.

 This shell script creates another configuration file named docker_config which musn't be modified.
+The shell script must be in the directory where the scripts are.
 When the shell scripts is runned, it runs docker.

 A few rules must be respected when you use this shell scripts:
+* a / symbol must be present at the end of each line including a path.
 * modify the file1 and the file2 variables according to your system but don't modify the end of these two variables.
 Always put config.txt and docker_config.txt
 * a file named docker_config.txt is created.
 Don't modify it.